This post may contain affiliate links.

-Whether you heading out for a long travel, going out on vacation or maybe you just curious.
-For whatever the reason, it’s important to make sure your understand your cats carrier limits in order to keep them comfortable and at ease.
+Whether you heading out for a long journey, going out on vacation, or maybe you are just curious.
+For whatever reason, it’s important to make sure you understand your cat’s carrier limits in order to keep them comfortable and at ease.

-An healthy adult cat can stay within a carrier for about 6 hours and will be completely fine, however if the cat have enough food, water and a litter box your cat will be able to go for a few more hours.
-However experts recommend interval breaks in order to keep the cats blood flowing and some time for a quick breather.
+A healthy adult cat can stay within a carrier for about 6 hours and will be completely fine, however, if the cat has enough food, water, and a litter box your cat will be able to go for a few more hours.
+However, experts recommend interval breaks in order to keep the cat’s blood flowing and some time for a quick breather.

-When traveling longer distances, some cats may be fine staying in the carrier while some cats will not.
-For example cats that are more adventurous and playful will get bored and may start to become vocal and agitated.
-While the quite and docile cats will be okay in the carrier because they enjoy the serene and lonely time.
+When traveling long distances, some cats may be fine staying in the carrier while some cats will not.
+For example, cats that are more adventurous and playful will get bored and may start to become vocal and agitated.
+While the quiet and docile cats will be okay in the carrier because they enjoy the serene and lonely time.

 The time a cat can stay in a carrier is also directly linked to the size of carrier the general health of the cat and if the cat is used to the carrier.

 Many pet owners are confused or misguided when purchasing a carrier.
 Sometimes the carrier might be too small and the only time you realise it is when you heading out long distance.
 A carrier should be big enough for the cat to stand up without crouching and can comfortably turn around.